wpmetabox/docs/_docs/fields/taxonomy.md

 The purpose of this field is to replace the default WordPress meta box for taxonomy and offer more options to control how it displays.

-For this reason, if you have 2 `taxonomy` field, and select different values for them, after saving, they still show the same value.
+For this reason, if you have 2 `taxonomy` fields, and select different values for them, after saving, they still show the same value.

 If you prefer saving data, check out [taxonomy advanced](/fields/taxonomy-advanced/).